gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_tips_and_tricks.md

 `  ...`\
 `EndSection`

-If you are on laptop, it might be a good idea to install and enable the [acpid](acpid "acpid"){.wikilink} daemon instead.
+If you are on laptop, it might be a good idea to install and enable the [acpid](acpid "wikilink") daemon instead.

 ## Displaying GPU temperature in the shell {#displaying_gpu_temperature_in_the_shell}